Zynh0722/dungeon-world/src/pages/playing/playing_the_game.md

 ## Making Moves
 The most basic unit of rules in Dungeon World is the move.
 A move looks like this:

+---
-When you attack an enemy in melee, roll+STR. • On a 10+, you deal your damage to the enemy and avoid their attack.
+When you **attack an enemy in melee**, roll+STR. • On a 10+, you deal your damage to the enemy and avoid their attack.
 At your option, you may choose to do +1d6 damage but expose yourself to the enemy’s attack. • On a 7–9, you deal your damage to the enemy and the enemy makes an attack against you.

+---
 Moves are rules that tell you when they trigger and what effect they have.
 A move depends on a fictional action and always has some fictional effect.
 “Fictional” means that the action and effect come from the world of the characters we’re describing.
 In the move above the trigger is “when you attack an enemy in melee.”
 The effect is what follows: a roll to be made and differing fictional effects based on the outcome of the roll.

 When a player describes their character doing something that triggers a move, that move happens and its rules apply.
 If the move requires a roll, its description will tell you what dice to roll and how to read their results.